 One of the things that makes our Dolphin so special is its low milage and excellent preserved condition.
 However, that also means it has all the original, factory-installed interior….from 1989.
 Yeah….we’re talking pink carpeting and 80’s-licious wallpaper.
 The wallpaper we can live with, for now, but that carpeting had to go FAST.
 (To read how we ended up living and traveling in a 1989 Toyota Dolphin see our post Flexibility- The Key to our Happy Travels)

-So our first big renovation on La Peregrina was the removal of the carpet and installation of Allure flooring.
+So our first big RV renovation was the removal of the carpet and installation of Trafficmaster Allure flooring.

-For those not familiar with it, Allure flooring is a floating linoleum flooring that has a wood floor look to it.
+For those not familiar with it, Allure vinyl flooring is a floating linoleum flooring that has a wood floor look to it.
 “Floating” means that it does not need to be glued or nailed into the floor.
 Instead, the Allure flooring boards have a sticky edging that allows them to interlock with each other seamlessly and sit on top of the motorhome floor.
 This design allows expansion and contraction in different temperatures.
 Allure flooring is also waterproof, making it an excellent option for a motorhome that spends most of it’s time on the beach with a wet dog running in and out of it.
+For all of these reasons we decided that Allure flooring was the best vinyl plank flooring to use.

 Here is a list of the tools we used for this project.
 All of these items can be found at Home Depot: